Colombo City Tour

 Dutch Wolvendaal Church

-The Dutch word Wolvendaal means the ‘Dale of Wolves’ and it relates to an area outside the Fort of Colombo in Sri Lanka which was in the 17th century covered with swamps and marshland.
+The Dutch word Wolfendale means the ‘Dale of Wolves’ and it relates to an area outside the Fort of Colombo in Sri Lanka which was in the 17th century covered with swamps and marshland.
 Animals identified as wolves (in fact they were jackals!) used to roam here unhindered.
-In the middle of this area, on a hill overlooking Colombo, stands the majestic Wolvendaal Church.
+In the middle of this area, on a hill overlooking Colombo, stands the majestic Wolfendale Church.
 Built in 1749, it is one of the oldest Protestant churches still in use on the island and considered one of the most beautiful and historically interesting churches of South Asia.

 The Old Parliament of Sri Lanka